morea-framework/morea-framework.github.io/src/userguide.md

 This page is implemented using a [Google Calendar](http://www.google.com/calendar) that is displayed in the page using the [JQuery FullCalendar plugin](http://arshaw.com/fullcalendar/docs/google_calendar/).

-Implementing this involves two steps.
+Implementing this involves several steps.
 First, you have to create a new html page that will provide the code to display the calendar.
 Second, you have to update the navbar code with a link to this page.

 **Step 1.
+Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps.
+Note that you want to use '\*.github.io/\*' in the "Referrers" field.

+**Step 2.
+Download FullCalendar and install in your Morea site.**  One way is to create a directory called 'js' and put all my JavaScript libraries in there.
+For example, see the [ICS 314 js directory](https://github.com/philipmjohnson/ics314f13/tree/master/src/js).

+**Step 3.
 Create the schedule page files.**    In the `src/` directory, create a new subdirectory called `schedule/` containing an `index.html` page.

  <img src="images/schedule-directory.png" width="300px" class="img-responsive"/>